Updated on Apr 23, 2018

 echo "Detailed Inode usage for: $(pwd)" ; for d in `find -maxdepth 1 -type d |cut -d\/ -f2 |grep -xv . |sort`; do c=$(find $d |wc -l) ; printf "$c\t\t- $d\n" ; done ; printf "Total: \t\t$(find $(pwd) | wc -l)\n"

-The execution this command could take some time if you have a large number of files.
+The execution of this command could take additional time if you have a large number of files.

 If you are at the inode count limit or you are close to reaching it, you should have already be notified by our Observer Monitoring System.
 This means that you should check the most common causes for the high inode usage:

 Cron jobs and other automated process.
 The cron jobs which are considered for automated process can create a large number of files.
 Check the cron jobs and modify or disable the unnecessary and delete the files generated by the same.

 You can check all of your cron jobs via the cPanel account → Cron Jobs.
 Also, check our article How to disable the mail alert by cron job command for further guidance.

 As we have mentioned the email messages also are part of the inode count, check your Trash and Sent folders of all email accounts and delete the unnecessary messages.
 If you would like to save those messages, you can download them on your local computer and delete them from the server.

 Check for old backups and unused files, once you locate such remove them.